mannheim-network/spacex-sdatamanager/README.md

 * chain.account: your member account
 * chain.endPoint: your chain endpoint
-* storager.endPoint: your storager endpoint
+* storage.endPoint: your storage endpoint
 * ipfs.endPoint: your IPFS endpoint
 * dataDir: the directory of the database of sDataManager
 * scheduler.minSrdRatio: a minimum ratio of SRD that one node can start to accept storage orders.